nasa-fornax/fornax-documentation/README.md

 https://jupyterlab.readthedocs.io/en/stable/user/interface.html

-The Fornax Science Platform contains a JupyterLab extension:
+The Fornax Science Platform additionally contains a JupyterLab extension:

-* BXPlorer provides a UI to manage the cloud-hosted data in the Fornax Science Platform (https://github.com/Navteca/jupyterlab-bxplorer)
+* BXPlorer additonally provides a UI to manage the cloud-hosted data in the Fornax Science Platform (https://github.com/Navteca/jupyterlab-bxplorer)

 ### Home directory
   * When you log into the science console for the first time, the active directory is your `$HOME` directory.
 It contains preexisting folders like `efs/` and `s3/` with shared data.
 You may also create your own directories and files here.
 Your edits outside of the shared folders are not visible to other users.